9dots/9dots.io-pages/OjYzgAz.md

 - 40 min

-## Introduce
+## Engage

-### HOOK:
-Looking at the example robots, discuss the positive aspects of the designs that the teacher has chosen.
+1. Looking at the example robots, discuss the positive aspects of the designs that the teacher has chosen.

-### DISCUSS:
-_How important is it to cut the cardboard into the proper size and shape before connecting pieces?_
+2. Discuss, _"How important is it to cut the cardboard into the proper size and shape before connecting pieces?"_
-Note that the students who are succeeding are making the cardboard into the size or shape that they need for their particular design.
+	- Note that the students who are succeeding are making the cardboard into the size or shape that they need for their particular design.

-## Guided Practice
+## Explain

-### PLAN:
-Students will check to make sure that their own robots are being built according to the plan that they created.
-After, they will select to parts of their design that they want to focus on incorporating into their design for today.
+1. Students check to make sure that their own robots are being built according to the plan that they created.

+2. After, they select two parts of their design that they want to focus on incorporating into their design for today.

-## Explore
+## Elaborate

-### BUILD:
-Students will continue building their robots according to their blueprints and building plan.
+Students continue building their robots according to their blueprints and building plan.